DebasishMohanta10/quiz-me/README.md

-# README
+# Quiz-me App

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+**A Quiz App for the students of School and University**

+Quiz-me is a Quiz app for the students of School and Universities like *Quizlet* where students create quiz, and give exams and get their scores.

+Things Used for Quiz-me App:

-* Ruby version
+* Ruby version : 3.0.2

-* System dependencies

-* Configuration
+* Rails : 6.1.4

-* Database creation

-* Database initialization
+* Database : sqlite3

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...